 There is nothing in the Hebrew grammar itself which indicates the "us" and "our" group are to be identified as Elohim alone.
 Such a conclusion cannot come from the grammar but only out of a wishful theological opinion and eisgetical thought process.
 The text actually reads, "Elohim He said, "Let us..." where a plural noun is used with a singular verb.
 And while it says "HE said" in singular verb form it also says "Let US make" in plural verb form.
 Note that it does not say, "THEY said, 'Let US make.'"
 In any language, this indicates that the speaker is including himself with other identities, and speaking on behalf of this group in which he includes himself.
 In other words, with respect to the grammar itself, we can say nothing more than that Elohim is a singular "He" and speaking on behalf of the "us" group in which He is including Himself.

 However, at this point, the question of interpretation becomes theological because Elohim says that man will be created in "our" image and we also read immediately thereafter that man was created in "his" image.
-Trinitarians simply assume here that the one three person being refers to himself (or themselves) as "us" and then Moses subsequently refers to the same being as a "he", implying the possessive "our" and "his" respectively.
-Put another way, they implicitly presume God can be either identified at will as a "he" or an "us" and the distinction between these terms in this passage are irrelevant to a proper identification of Elohim.
-The "our" image of the three persons is assumed to be "his" image, the image of the one three person being.
+Trinitarians simply assume here that one three-person-being refers to himself (or themselves) as "us" and then Moses subsequently refers to the same being as a "he", implying the possessive "our" and "his" respectively.
+Put another way, Trinitarians strangely presume God is identified at will as either "he/his/him" or as "we/our/us" and the distinction between these terms in this passage are irrelevant to a proper identification of Elohim even though it violates and ignores the commonly understood use and purposes of words in language.

 Analysis of the Facts